facebookresearch/vissl/docs/source/evaluations/linear_benchmark.rst

 Benchmark: EuroSAT
 ----------------------------

-The Patch Camelyon (PCAM) benchmark evaluates the classification performance on a specialized task (satellite imaging).
+The EuroSAT benchmark evaluates the classification performance on a specialized task (satellite imaging).

 The configuration setting for this benchmark is provided `here <https://github.com/facebookresearch/vissl/tree/master/configs/config/benchmark/linear_image_classification/euro_sat>`_ .